mojjam07/MoorWohs/render-deploy.md

    CORS_ORIGINS: ['http://localhost:3000', 'http://localhost:5173', 'https://your-render-app-url.onrender.com']
    ```

-## Step 2: Create a PostgreSQL Database on Render
+## Step 2: Create a PostgreSQL Database on Supabase

-1. Log in to your Render dashboard.
-2. Click "New" > "PostgreSQL".
+1. Sign up for a Supabase account at [supabase.com](https://supabase.com).
+2. Create a new project.
-3. Choose a name for your database (e.g., `portfolio-db`).
+3. Choose a name for your project (e.g., `portfolio-db`).
-4. Select a region and plan (free tier is available).
+4. Select a region and database password.
-5. Click "Create Database".
+5. Wait for the project to be set up.
+6. Go to Settings > Database in your Supabase dashboard.
-6. Note down the connection details (you'll need the `DATABASE_URL`).
+7. Note down the connection details (you'll need the `Connection string` for `SUPABASE_DATABASE_URL`).

 ## Step 3: Deploy the Web Service